bartekdbc/to-do-list-react/README.md

 **1️⃣ `Tasks adding block`**

-In this block you can add as many tasks as you want or download example tasks by clicking "Pobierz przykładowe zadania" button.
+In this block you can add as many tasks as you want or download example tasks by clicking "Get example tasks" button.
 Tasks will be listed below - in the "Tasks list block". 🖊️

 **2️⃣ `Search bar block`**